vivocha/appointments-scheduler-docs/README.md

 `from`: optional, UTC ISO 8601 date string to include appointments set starting from that date; if parameter isn't provided, then UTC *now* is used;

-`to`: optional, UTC ISO 8601 date string to including appointments set before that date; if parameter isn't provided, `to` is computed as `from + 1 month`.
+`to`: optional, UTC ISO 8601 date string to including appointments set before that date; if parameter isn't provided, `to` is computed as `from + 1 month`;

+`padding`: optional, if set to `true`, include padding in events total duration in the returned iCalendar format; total duration of the event will be event duration + padding.
+If set to false or not specified, then the event doesn't include the padding in the iCalendar format.

 ---